uwine4850/foozy/docs/en/config/config.md

 When everything is set up, you can proceed to configuration generation using the initialized [Cmd](https://github.com/uwine4850/foozy/blob/master/docs/cmd/cmd.md) object.
-To do this, use the `go run mycmd/cmd.go gencnf` command.
+To do this, use the `go run mycmd/cmd.go cnf-gen` command.
 After the command is executed, the config will be generated.

 In the default implementation, it is not possible to retrieve a configuration value if it has changed since the server was started.
 But if you put the directory with